feyworks/kero/README.md

 ### Create a new project

-From the same root folder, now create a new binary project:
+From the same root Rust project folder, now create a new binary project:

 ```console
 cd ~/my_rust_folder